 Honors housing is an exciting way to expand your experience in the Honors community beyond the classroom and into your living situation.
-Residential Honors Communities are in Poplar Hall and Haggett Hall.
+The Honors Living Learning Community (LLC) is located in Terry Hall.

-Resident Advisers work with students to facilitate activities on the Honors Community floors, which may include:
+Resident Advisers work with students to facilitate activities on the Honors Living Learning Community floors, which may include:

-If you would like to live in Honors Community, select Honors Community in the Theme Community Preference portion of the housing application.
-Placement in Honors Community is not guaranteed.
-Please apply as early as possible to increase your chances of being assigned to Honors Community.
+If you would like to live in the Honors LLC, select Honors Living Learning Community in the Living Learning Community Preference portion of the housing application.
+Placement in Honors Living Learning Community is not guaranteed.
+Please apply as early as possible to increase your chances of being assigned to Honors LLC.
 Housing assignments are based on assignment priority.
-A request for placement in Honors Community will supersede your other residence hall preferences.
+A request for placement in Honors LLC will supersede your other residence hall preferences.

 We hope many of you will choose to participate in this housing option.
 Please feel free to contact us with any questions.